Virgil Fox: Military service

 During World War II, Fox enlisted in the United States Army Air Forces and took a leave of absence from Brown Memorial Presbyterian Church in Baltimore and the Peabody.
 He was promoted to staff sergeant and played various recitals and services at the request of Eleanor Roosevelt.
 He served on her Home Hospitality Committee and entertained returning troops who were in Walter Reed Hospital, by playing a piano he pushed around, and joining in with two others.
 They sang funny and rather raunchy songs to the bedridden.
 After having played more than 600 concerts while on duty, he was discharged from the Army Air Forces in 1946.

 Riverside Church

 Fox then served as organist at the prominent Riverside Church in New York City, from 1946 to 1965.
 The church's original Hook and Hastings organ installed in 1930 was rebuilt at his insistence by famed organ builder G. Donald Harrison, Master Builder of the Mormon Tabernacle organ plus others.
 Under his direction, the Riverside organ was expanded to become one of the largest in North America.
 His extemporaneous hymn accompaniments at Riverside's Sunday services and concert performances were widely acclaimed, and fans would wait after church services for hours to meet him.

+While serving regularly at Riverside Church, Fox also performed at several other concert venues.
+As a representative of the U. S. Department of State, he performed at the First International Conference of Sacred Music held in Bern, Switzerland in 1952.
+In 1962, he also appeared with his fellow organists E. Power Biggs and Catherine Crozier to inaugurate the newly installed organ at Philharmonic Hall in New York City's Lincoln Center.
+Over the years, he was even invited to perform at the White House as a pianist on three separate occasions.

 Recordings made during this period brought his playing to larger audiences.
+They included Fox's unique interpretation of works by Bach, Handel, Fibich and Léon Jongen.
 In 1965, Fox left Riverside Church to devote himself to concertizing full-time.